Princess Bean: Childhood

-Main Series
+Main series

-Bean, now 19, is getting ready for her arranged marriage to Prince Guysbert of Bentwood, when she finds a mysterious gift in the present pile.
+Bean, now 19, is getting ready for her arranged marriage to Prince Guysbert of Bentwood for political and economic reasons, when she finds a mysterious gift in the present pile.
 When she opens it out of curiosity, she finds Luci, her own "personal demon," as he says.
 When the time comes for Bean to be wed to a handsome but stupid prince from Bentwood, she accidentally kills her groom.
 The parent of the groom, Prince Guysbert, decide that Bean can still wed their second son, Merkimer.
 When the two are about to get married, Elfo, who has run away from his homeland of Elfwood, interrupts the wedding.
 When Bean, Elfo, and Luci, avoid marrying Guysbert's brother, they begin to go on many adventures, that have to do with the myths of Hansel and Gretel, throwing a giant party in the castle that is overthrown by Vikings, and a giantess named Tess who the Dreamland knights capture.

 Soon, Bean's father, King Zøg takes an interest in finding the Elixir of Life, and sends the knights (who take Bean and Luci) with them to find the elixir and Elfo, who was previously captured by Big Jo the exorcist.
 Bean rescues Elfo and the trio return to Elfwood after learning that Elfo is only half-elf, where they try to make peace with the elves until the knights arrive and attack the elves to get their blood to activate the Eternity Life, which is one half of the elixir.
-Elfo tries to protect the elves, but is killed by an unknown knight.
+Elfo tries to protect the elves, but is killed by himself from the future.
 When given a choice to resurrect her mother, Dagmar, or Elfo, Bean chooses Dagmar, much to the chagrin of Elfo, back in Hell.
 When people around the kingdom begin turning to stone, Dagmar takes Bean on a boat back to her true homeland Maru.
 Little does Bean know that it was actually Dagmar turning everyone to stone, not Queen Oona, as King Zøg and the others has suspected.